rust-lang/rust/text/0000-api-evolution.md

 The problem here is that glob imports currently do not allow any of their imports to be shadowed by an explicitly-defined item.

-There are two reasons this is considered a minor change by this RFC:
+This is considered a minor change because under the principles of this RFC: the glob imports could have been written as more explicit (expanded) `use` statements.
+It is also plausible to do this expansion automatically for a crate's dependencies, to prevent breakage in the first place.

-1. The RFC also suggests permitting shadowing of a glob import by any explicit item.
+(This RFC also suggests permitting shadowing of a glob import by any explicit item.
 This has been the intended semantics of globs, but has not been implemented.
-The details are left to a future RFC, however.
+The details are left to a future RFC, however.)

-2. Even if that change were made, though, there is still the case where two glob imports conflict with each other, without any explicit definition "covering" them.
-This is permitted to produce an error under the principles of this RFC because the glob imports could have been written as more explicit (expanded) `use` statements.
-It is also plausible to do this expansion automatically for a crate's dependencies, to prevent breakage in the first place.

 ### Structs